 CAUSE OF ACTION: Plaintiff alleges breach of contract and trespass in connection with FGT easements.
 Unspecified monetary compensation for damage to property and specific performance is the relief requested.

-STATUS: Pursuant to the scheduling order, when the plaintiffs have obtained cost estimates for their damages, both parties agreed to participate in a settlement conference .
+STATUS: Pursuant to the scheduling order, when the plaintiffs have obtained cost estimates for their damages, both parties agreed to participate in a settlement conference which will probably occur in January.
 The bench trial is set for March 20, 2000.

 Suwannee Materials and Aggregates, Inc., and Suwannee Material Carriers, Inc., v.
 Florida Gas Transmission Company.
 Docket No. 98-284-CA; Circuit Court for the Third Judicial Circuit, Suwannee County, Fla.
 CA No. 2:99 CV0824 Western District Of Louisiana, Lake Charles Division (Filed May 15, 1998) (Served May 18, 1998) (Bricklemyer, Smolker & Bolves) (Crowley) NOT REVISED